 - Usual age of presentation is 20-50 years but it has been diagnosed in children, adolescents and older people.

-- There is a link to failing to complete education, low income, female sex and being divorced.
+- There is a link to failing to complete education, low income and being divorced.

 - The exact pathophysiology is not known.
 Hypotheses include: